autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Output

-- pose with covariance stamped
+- Pose with covariance stamped
   - Vehicle pose, covariance, and timestamp on the map coordinate
   - 50Hz~ frequency (depends on the requirement by planning/control)
-- twist with covariance stamped
+- Twist with covariance stamped
   - Vehicle velocity, covariance, and timestamp on the base_link coordinate
   - 50Hz~ frequency
-- accel with covariance stamped
+- Accel with covariance stamped
   - Acceleration, covariance, and timestamp on the base_link coordinate
   - 50Hz~ frequency
-- diagnostics
+- Diagnostics
-  - Diagnostics information of whether the localization module works properly or not
+  - Diagnostics information that indicates if the localization module works properly
 - tf
   - tf of map to base_link